cassilup/ng2chat/README.md

 14. We will now set up Karma, the test runner.
-We are doing this on purpose before writing any Angular 2 code, to emphasise the importance of writing tests.
+We are doing this on purpose before writing any Angular2 code, to emphasise the importance of writing tests.

     Inside the `client/` folder, create a new folder named `karma/`.

     We will need 2 files in there: `karma.conf.js` and `karma.entry.js`.

-    For more information on this approach to testing, read this article: https://semaphoreci.com/community/tutorials/setting-up-angular-2-with-webpack.
+    For More information on this approach to testing, read this article: https://semaphoreci.com/community/tutorials/setting-up-angular-2-with-webpack.

     `karma.conf.js` will have the following contents:
     ```js